jd-13/TFHelpers/README.md

 * scikit-learn
 * numpy

+TFHelpers is tested and developed on a macOS and Linux environment, so some features may not work as expected on Windows.
+If you find something that doesn't work properly on Windows, please raise an issue.

 ### Installation
 Built wheel files are uploaded to the releases page, where the latest stable release is marked "Latest Release", and development builds are marked "Pre-release".